Well, I blame Stef.

 So where would you want to have your rig serviced?

 Four things to take away from this:

 - Those of you with ProMasters – please don’t be afraid that your engine is going to blow a head gasket at exactly 60,000 miles like ours did.
-We’re just suffering the cost of being on the bleeding edge.
+We’re pretty sure our case is unique.

-- We did hear that our service advisor, Keith, had been let go by the time the tow driver came to get Lance, so maybe there’s hope for Haddad Dodge.
+- We did hear that our service advisor at Haddad Dodge, Keith, had been let go by the time the tow driver came to get Lance, so maybe there’s hope for Haddad Dodge.